TheRobBrennan/explore-ollama/README.md

 This list will initially be empty. 🤓

-To download, install and run your first model:
+To download, install, and run your first model:

 ```bash
 ollama run llama3.3
 ```

 It will take a few minutes to download and install the model.
-This particular model is `42  GB` in size.
+This particular model is `42GB` in size.

 Once your model has downloaded, the [Llama 3.3 70B](https://ollama.com/library/llama3.3) model will be started and you will be able to interact with it in the terminal: